andfinally/responsive-swipe/README.md

 Responsive Swipe
 ================

 Demo site illustrating the splendid Responsive Swipe jQuery plugin, which enables you to create a responsive content (RESS) site that is swipeable on touch devices.
-You can see it in action (and more documentation) at <a href="http://humbleself.com/responsive-swipe/">http://humbleself.com/responsive-swipe/</a>.
+Documentation is included in this code, which you can see in action at <a href="http://humbleself.com/responsive-swipe/">http://humbleself.com/responsive-swipe/</a>.

 This demo requires a web server with PHP.